mderosa/sgenerate/README.md

 # Sgenerate
 A book on how an application dealing with insurance contracts might be conceptualized.
-This was put together as side project, contributed to a former employer.
-The inspiration was the paper, Composing Contracts, _An Adventure in Financial Engineering (SP Jones)_.
+The book was put together as side project and contributed to a former employer.
+The inspiration was the paper, _Composing Contracts, An Adventure in Financial Engineering (SP Jones)_.

 # Building the book
 ```
 pipenv shell
 make doc
 ```
-This build the book in the location repo:/book/book.pdf, where it can be found in this repository
+The above commands build the book in the location _repo:/book/book.pdf_.
+The latest version of the book is also maintained at that location in this repository.

 # Common tasks
 ## Adding a specification files